 The beryl species is one of the most important in the gemstone world.
-Two varieties of beryl -- the deep green emerald, and the blue aquamarine -- are among the most famous of all gem varieties.
+Two varieties of beryl - the deep green emerald, and the blue aquamarine - are among the most famous of all gem varieties.
 All of the other colors of beryl are known as precious beryl.

 Goshenite was once used for manufacturing eyeglasses and lenses owing to its excellent transparency.
-These days, it is most commonly used as a gemstone and is also considered a source of beryllium.
-Before the introduction of diamond simulants such as cubic zirconium, goshenite was often used a diamond replacement.
+These days, it is most commonly used as a gemstone and is also a source of beryllium.
+Before the introduction of diamond simulants such as cubic zirconia, goshenite was often used a diamond replacement.
 The brilliance and fire could be improved by placing silver foil behind the cut stone.

 Since goshenite is relatively plentiful, usually only very clean and transparent specimens are cut as gemstones.
 Goshenite competes in the market with other colorless gems such as white sapphire, white zircon and white topaz.

 Goshenite deposits are found in Brazil, China, Burma, Canada, Mexico, Namibia, Pakistan, Russia and the United States.
-In the US, goshenite is found not only in Massachusetts, but also in California, Colorado, Connecticut, Idaho, Maine, New Hampshire and North and South Dakota.
+In the US, goshenite is found not only in Massachusetts, but also in California, Colorado, Connecticut, Idaho, Maine, New Hampshire and both North and South Dakota.